ApertureC/Fortnite-Music-Changer/README.md

 # Fortnite-Music-Changer (ABANDONED SEE BELOW)
 Allows you to play music based on where you are in the game - At the title screen, Main Menu and at victory

+## tl;dr : Project abandoned and I'm never doing an open source project again.

 # THIS PROJECT IS ABANDONED
 1. FNBRLeaks claiming he made it (Didn't include license and shoved "Developed by @FNBRLeaks" on it, fuck you.)
 2. Epic games has added it back

-##In conclusion: Project abandoned and I'm never doing an open source project again.

 It isn't programmed very well, but it works (I used this to learn c#)